 We make real time participation, either by listener or by speaker, as easy as a phone call.
 One you can make by the latest and greatest from Apple.
 Or one you can make by an ancient pay phone from the outback of Australia.
 One way or another all the voices go into and out of a free telephone conference telephone room.
 One way or another they all go out on a “stream” — through Skype or Voice Over IP, or whatever all that Black Magic is that brings you videos from youtube, music from iTunes, cheers and tears from you favorite sports broadcasters.

 We want you to choose how – or whether? – you wish to add to the experience, listed (and with commentary) by the least geeky human being on the planet — John Hibbs.
-NOTE: Links to all of these will be added later)

 The Text Chat Room: Almost everyone agrees that the “conversations” inside the text chat rooms are highly instructive, entertaining and a frequent challenge to arguments made by the Presenters and the Panelists.
 They are also where “hot links” to web sites add enormous depth, scope and understanding to the issue at hand.
 If there is one single reason to be on-line in real time it is to add your own (text) comments inside the text chat room.